kedarawale/kedarawale/README.md

 ###

-<p>Hello!
+<p> Hello!
 I'm Kedar Awale, a Master's in Computer Science graduate from Florida State University.
 I hold a Bachelor's degree in Computer Engineering from Savitribai Phule Pune University, where I also earned an Honours Degree in Data Science.
-I enjoy turning ideas into software that is fast, reliable, and easy to use whether that means crafting clean APIs, building full‑stack web apps, or bringing machine‑learning models into production.
+I enjoy turning ideas into software that is fast, reliable, and easy to use whether that means crafting clean APIs, building full‑stack web apps, or bringing machine‑learning models into production.</p>

-My internships have ranged from full‑stack engineering at a recruiting startup to AI research that safeguards neural‑network models, giving me a balanced view of product development and research innovation.
+<p> My internships have ranged from full‑stack engineering at a recruiting startup to AI research that safeguards neural‑network models, giving me a balanced view of product development and research innovation.
 I value clear communication, steady iteration, and code that scales gracefully in the cloud.
-I’m now looking for software engineering roles where I can combine solid engineering practices with a passion for data‑driven solutions.
+I’m now looking for software engineering roles where I can combine solid engineering practices with a passion for data‑driven solutions. </p>

-Tech stack:
+<p> Tech stack:
-Python, C++, JavaScript, Django, FastAPI, React, Node.js, PostgreSQL, MongoDB, AWS (EC2, S3, Lambda, RDS), Docker, Kubernetes, TensorFlow, PyTorch, scikit‑learn, Numpy, Pandas, Flask, LangGraph
+Python, C++, JavaScript, Django, FastAPI, React, Node.js, PostgreSQL, MongoDB, AWS (EC2, S3, Lambda, RDS), Docker, Kubernetes, TensorFlow, PyTorch, scikit‑learn, Numpy, Pandas, Flask, LangGraph </p>

-I am actively looking for full time job opportunities as a Software Engineer.
+<p> I am actively looking for full time job opportunities as a Software Engineer.
 If you're interested in connecting or exploring opportunities for collaboration, feel free to reach out.
 Let's innovate, learn, and grow together!</p>

 ###